handelenriquezacuna/marketing-analytics-use-case/README.md

 ```

 ### GitHub Pages Deployment
-1. Fork this repository to your GitHub account
+1. Push your repository to GitHub
-2. Enable GitHub Pages in repository settings
+2. Go to repository Settings → Pages
-3. Select "Deploy from a branch" → `gh-pages`
+3. Select "Deploy from a branch" → select `main` branch
+4. Your site will be available at: `https://yourusername.github.io/marketing-analytics-use-case/`
-4. GitHub Actions will automatically build and deploy on push to main
+5. GitHub Actions will automatically rebuild on every push to main branch

 ---